Createdd/Writing/articles/APIIntro.md

 REST stands for Representational State Transfer and is a way how a web server should respond to requests.
 This allows to not only read data, but also do different things like updating, deleting or creating data.

-I'm going to build an API that allows to create questions and create, edit, vote and delete asnwers.
+I'm going to build an API that allows to create questions and create, edit, vote and delete answers.

+For programming the API it is key to structure the routes properly.

-Therefore we need to be able to:
+Therefore we need to be able to program routes to:
 - look at existing questions and create our own
 - read, create, edit, delete answers
 - vote on answers